 If you’re approaching your due date and wondering if you’ll need to induce labor, relax.
-Only 5% of babies are born on their due date.
+Only 5 percent of babies are born on their due date.
 A better term to use would be a “guess date” since, well, it’s really just a guess.

-I’ve known women who’ve delivered babies in their 44th week safely, others who repeatedly deliver early, and everything in between.
-That’s why it’s super important you have a supportive labor team who won’t force labor induction unless it’s a true medical necessity.
+Some women safely deliver babies in their 42nd week, others repeatedly deliver early, and still others fall somewhere in between.
+That’s why it’s so important to have a supportive labor team who won’t force labor induction unless it’s a true medical necessity.

 There are at least seven ways to induce labor that are backed by science.
 Let’s take a look at each of these “evidence-based” methods.